9 WAYS TO AVOID PROBATE IN CALIFORNIA

 Savvy California homeowners usually choose living trust as their estate planning tool of choice.
 A trust offers the ultimate “control from the grave” as it enables individuals and families to leave clear, executable instructions on how their assets should be distributed upon their death.
 Having a trust in place also avoids probate in California.
 Compared to the cost and inconvenience of probate, a living trust, which, on average, costs around $2,500, is a true bargain.
 Probate of assets in California usually ends up costing tens of thousands of dollars.

 In addition to a living trust, there are other exceptions to probate.
-We are going to go over all of them in this article.
+We are going to go over all of them in this post.

 1) Living Trust